-The council has material interests in Barnet Homes Ltd that has the nature of a subsidy and require it to prepare group accounts.
+The council has material interests in Barnet Homes Ltd. It has the nature of a subsidiary and therefore requires it to prepare group accounts.

 The council reviews annually the extent to which other entities (over which the council has a material interest) need to be consolidated into the Group Accounts.
 In consolidating the accounts, all transactions and balances between the council and its subsidiaries are eliminated in full.